sv1nt733/sv1nt733/README.md

 - 🖇 I'm open to collaboration

-- 🔭 I'm passionate about all things Apple, photography & music
+- 🔭 I'm passionate about all things Apple, photography & music production

 - 📫 How to reach me: **waughdillon66@gmail.com**